meitar/docs/content/glossary/_index.md

 weight: 1200
 ---

 Telecommunications, computing, and internetworking technologies often have an enormous amount of jargon associated with them.
 This jargon makes it possible to speak precisely and quickly to others who are in-the-know, but can also drastically increase the learning curve for newcomers.
-We offer this page as a quick reference guide for common terms, acronyms, and other abbreviations that NYC Mesh technical teams use on a regular basis.
+We offer this page as a quick reference guide for common terms, acronyms, and other abbreviations that the NYC Mesh Docs and volunteers use on a regular basis.

 # A